The Flying Nun: Music

 Like The Donna Reed Show and The Monkees, Screen Gems made potential hit music an aspect of The Flying Nun.
-Under the supervision of Lester Sill, several foremost composers of the era contributed to series, including Carole Bayer Sager, Howard Greenfield, Jack Keller, Ernie Freeman and Dominic Frontiere.
+Under the supervision of Lester Sill, several foremost composers of the era contributed to the series, including Carole Bayer Sager, Howard Greenfield, Jack Keller, Ernie Freeman and Dominic Frontiere.
 Sally Field, Star of The Flying Nun, an LP recording featuring music from the series' soundtrack sung by Sally Field and the Bob Mitchell Choir, was released by Colgems in 1967.
 One of the songs from the album, "Felicidad (The Happiness Word)" was released as single and was heard in the pilot episode.

-In addition to the album, two additional singles were released by Colgems Records: the soundtrack of Sally Field, Marge Redmond and Madeleine Sherwood of Leslie Bricusse and Anthony Newley's "Gonna Build a Mountain" from the second season episode "Sister Socko in San Tanco" and Sally Field singing "Golden Days", a song not heard on the series.
+In addition to the album, two additional singles were released on Colgems Records: the soundtrack of Sally Field, Marge Redmond and Madeleine Sherwood of Leslie Bricusse and Anthony Newley's "Gonna Build a Mountain" from the second-season episode "Sister Socko in San Tanco" and Sally Field singing "Golden Days", a song not heard on the series.

-In 1968, Abbe Lane guest starred in the second season episode "The Organ Transplant" and performed "The Look of Love" from the feature film Casino Royale (1967).
+In 1968, Abbe Lane guest starred in the second-season episode "The Organ Transplant" and performed "The Look of Love" from the feature film Casino Royale (1967).

 Broadcast history

 During its first two seasons, The Flying Nun aired on Thursday nights at 8:00pm EST, where the series competed in the ratings with Daniel Boone on NBC and Cimarron Strip on CBS.
 The show was an instant hit, with high ratings and was declared the "hit of the season;" however, the ratings dropped as the season progressed.
 During its second year, the series was scheduled against Daniel Boone and Hawaii Five-O. During its final season, the series was moved to Wednesday nights at 7:30pm EST, scheduled opposite The Glen Campbell Goodtime Hour.
 All of the competing shows ranked higher in the ratings than The Flying Nun, which eventually led to its cancellation.
 During its three-year run, the series was a part of a three-show comedy block on ABC that also consisted of Bewitched and That Girl.
-Despite its early popularity, the show's ratings never broke the Nielsen top thirty and the final episode aired on April 3, 1970.
-However, its 83 episodes have consistently attracted new audiences since its initial run.
+Despite its early popularity, the show's ratings never broke the Nielsen top thirty; the final episode aired on April 3, 1970.